rlgraph/rlgraph/README.md

 python apex_pong.py
 ```

-You can also train a simple DQN agent locally on OpenAI gym environments such as CartPole:
+You can also train a simple DQN agent locally on OpenAI gym environments such as CartPole (this doesn't require Ray):

 ```bash
 python dqn_cartpole.py